USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/how-you-will-be-evaluated.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Do not repeat or include additional qualifications — this section is only to describe rating categories.
+  * Repeat or include additional qualifications — this section is only to describe rating categories.
 </div>
 </div>

 ### Interview type

-This explains if or when you will interview an applicant, and describes the type of interview.
+This explains if or when you will interview an applicant and describes the type of interview.
 This section should also indicate whether the interview is pass/fail or scored.

-Types of interview may be:
+Type of interview:

-*	Structured interview
+*	Structured interview (panel or one-on-one)
-*	Phone interview
+  *	Include whether the interview is by phone or in-person.
-*	In-person and one-on-one interview
+*	Job fit interview
+  *	Include whether the interview is by phone or in-person.

 ### Conditions of employment reminder